pandita21-r/practice-repository/java/inheritance/notes.md

 - The parent’s variables (if not private)

 ### “Talk to my parent class.”
+### Subclasses should not depend on parent internals too tightly
+### Best practice: use methods, not raw super.field

 ### When a subclass is created, it must call the superclass constructor.